 What happens if we turn the offer down?

 The charity can decline.
-GoldPaid returns the items by tracked, insured post at no cost, and nothing is sold or altered without your team's acceptance.
+GoldPaid returns the items by tracked, signed-for post at no cost, and nothing is sold or altered without your team's acceptance.

 When is the charity paid, and how?